On the outside our lives can seem like the greatest success stories.

 Years earlier I had battled with very poor self-esteem.

 I had believed that my value was linked up to my skills and my ability to perform well as an actress.
-But during these two years, I had discovered it wasn’t the red carpet that gave me value as a human being.
+But during these two years, I had discovered that it wasn’t the red carpet that gave me value as a human being.
 I was born valuable, and I promised myself never to forget that.

 So when my contract at Hotel Cæsar ended, I didn’t go into despair, I started looking into my own being asking myself: What do YOU want to do in life Jannecke.